Federal Chief Information Officers: Critical Actions Needed to Address Shortcomings and Challenges in Implementing Responsibilities

 Recommendations for Executive Action

-The agency partially agreed with the recommendation, and planned to issue guidance that addressed eight of the 12 CIO responsibilities discussed in this report that were not included in existing OMB guidance.
-In a July 2022 update, OMB stated that it had action planned to address this recommendation and asserted that its existing Circular A-130 guidance is adequate to address this recommendation.
-However, the Circular A-130 does not address these 12 CIO responsibilities.
-We will continue to monitor the steps the agency takes to address these requirements.
+At the issuance of our report, the agency partially agreed with the recommendation and stated that it planned to issue guidance that addressed eight of the 12 CIO responsibilities discussed in this report that were not included in existing OMB guidance.
+As of March 2024, OMB stated that it had action in progress to address this recommendation.
+We will continue to monitor the steps the agency takes to implement this recommendation.

 The agency agreed with the recommendation and the President signed an executive order that addressed this recommendation.
 In particular, the order requires that agency Chief Information Officers (CIOs) be a member of any investment board with purview over IT, or any board responsible for setting agency-wide information technology standards.
 Further, the order requires the head of each agency to direct the CIO to chair any such boards, as appropriate and consistent with applicable law.
 In doing so, the President has ensured that agency CIOs are responsible and accountable for all IT across their respective agencies, and CIOs are more effectively positioned to acquire, operate, maintain, and secure their systems.

-The agency agreed with the recommendation to define the authority that Chief Information Officers (CIOs) are to have when agencies report on CIO authority over information technology spending.
-In a July 2022 update, OMB stated that it had action planned to address this recommendation, but as of August 2022, the agency had not updated its definition.
+The agency agreed with the recommendation.
+In a March 2024 update, OMB stated that it had action planned to address this recommendation, but it had not yet started implementation.
 We will continue to monitor the steps the agency takes to address this recommendation.

 The agency agreed with the recommendation and in May 2019 and May 2021, the agency revised its policies to address the 22 responsibility gaps identified in the report.
 By fully addressing the role of its CIO in the agency's policies, USDA has better positioned itself to address the government's long-standing IT management challenges.

 The agency agreed with the recommendation and, in October 2018, described a number of steps it planned to take to address the responsibility gaps identified in the report.
-As of March 2022, we have not received an update from the agency.
-We will continue to monitor the steps the agency takes to address these requirements.
+As of January 2024, of the 16 responsibility gaps we identified, Commerce has partially addressed four.
+Two of the responsibilities are no longer applicable due to a sunset provision in the law.
+The remaining 10 responsibilities have not been established through policy.
+We will continue to monitor the steps agency takes to address these requirements

 DOD agreed with the portion of our recommendation related to the IT leadership and accountability responsibilities, partially agreed with the portion of our recommendation related to IT strategic planning, workforce, and information security, and did not agree with the portion of our recommendation regarding investment management.
-As of October 2022, the department has taken some steps to implement the recommendation.
-Specifically, of the 9 responsibility gaps we identified, DOD has partially addressed four.
-The remaining five responsibilities have not been established through agency policy.
+As of February 2024, the department has taken some steps to implement the recommendation.
+Specifically, of the nine responsibility gaps we identified, DOD has fully addressed two and partially addressed three.
+The remaining four responsibilities have not been established through agency policy.
 We will continue to monitor the steps the department takes to address these requirements.

 The agency agreed with the recommendation and revised its policies to address some of responsibility gaps identified in the report.
-In particular, as of August 2022, it has addressed six responsibilities and partially addressed five of them.
-The remaining 12 responsibilities have not been established through agency policy.
+As of January 2024, of the 23 responsibility gaps, the agency had addressed seven responsibilities and partially addressed four.
+Two of the responsibilities are no longer applicable due to a sunset provision in the law.
+The remaining 10 responsibilities have not been established through agency policy.
 We will continue to monitor the steps the agency takes to address the remaining responsibilities.

 The agency agreed with the recommendation, and as of September 2022, DHS had addressed the majority of the responsibility gaps we identified in our report.
 Specifically, the agency had fully addressed 19 responsibility gaps.
 In addition, DHS has a policy that partially addresses one other responsibility gap.
 As a result, we believe DHS has met the intent of the recommendation.
 By addressing the role of its CIO in the agency's policies, DHS has better positioned itself to address the government's long-standing IT management challenges.